laravel/docs/quickstart.md

 #### A Few Notes Of Explanation

 Before moving on, let's talk about this template a bit.
-First, the `@extends` directive informs Blade that we are using the layout we defined at `resources/views/layouts/app.blade.php`.
+First, the `@extends` directive informs Blade that we are using the layout we defined in `resources/views/layouts/app.blade.php`.
 All of the content between `@section('content')` and `@endsection` will be injected into the location of the `@yield('content')` directive within the `app.blade.php` layout.

+The `@include('common.errors')` directive will load the template located at `resources/views/common/errors.blade.php`.
+We haven't defined this template, but we will soon!

 Now we have defined a basic layout and view for our application.
 Remember, we are returning this view from our `/` route like so: